-Financial Intelligence (Pathway To Wealth by Olumide Emmanuel)
+1. Financial Intelligence (Pathway To Wealth by Olumide Emmanuel)

 Financial intelligence is gaining an understanding of the inner workings of money through personal development and capacity building.
-It involves learning how to make more money, learning how to protect your money, learning how to budget your money, how to leverage your money and how to improve your financial information.
+It involves learning how to make more money, learning how to protect your money, learning how to budget your money, how to leverage your money, and how to improve your financial information.

 As you embrace financial intelligence, you are already on the pathway to wealth.
 The book is loaded with different information to give you financial intelligence but you shouldn’t stop

-Financial Planning (Pathway To Wealth by Olumide Emmanuel)
+2. Financial Planning (Pathway To Wealth by Olumide Emmanuel)

 - Determine your destination: this is the definition of what financial freedom/rich means to you.
 How old do you want to be when you get financially free?
 When do you want to retire?
-How much do you need to cater for your needs and responsibilities?
+How much do you need to cater to your needs and responsibilities?
 If you can’t tell where your destination is, you won’t know when you get there.

 - Choose your vehicle: the vehicle you choose determines how fast you will get to the destination.
 Here, vehicle means the means you want to use to create wealth.
-It could be real estate, stock market, business, intellectual property and so on.
+It could be real estate, stock market, business, intellectual property, and so on.

-A word on spending and investment: One principle of money management I have learnt which Olumide Emmanuel also teaches in The Pathway To Wealth is the 70/30 principle.
+A word on spending and investment: One principle of money management I have learned which Olumide Emmanuel also teaches in The Pathway To Wealth is the 70/30 principle.
 It requires that you are only allowed to spend 70% of your income.
-Of the remaining 30%, 10 should go to charity (tithe), 10 to savings/investment and 10 to personal development (increasing your financial intelligence).
+Of the remaining 30%, 10 should go to charity (tithe), 10 to savings/investment, and 10 to personal development (increasing your financial intelligence).

-Financial Discipline (Pathway To Wealth by Olumide Emmanuel)
+3. Financial Discipline (Pathway To Wealth by Olumide Emmanuel)

 Of course, this is a very very brief summary of what the Pathway to Wealth by Olumide Emmanuel teaches but it sums up the concept.
-You can only do yourself good by getting a copy of the book yourself and reading to follow to its principles.
+You can only do yourself good by getting a copy of the book yourself and reading to follow its principles.